tooltipdev/lexicon-to-zod/README.md

 ## Contributing

-Do it.
+All contributions are appreciated.
 Fork the repo and open a pull request.

 ## Notes